Ethereum-ERD/dev-upgradeable/README.md

 ### Issuance fee

-The issuance fee is charged on the EUSD drawn by the user and is added to the Trove's EUSD debt.
+The issuance fee is charged on the USDE drawn by the user and is added to the Trove's USDE debt.
 It is based on the current borrowing rate.

-When new EUSD are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawEUSD` or `adjustTrove`, an extra amount `EUSDFee` is minted, and an equal amount of debt is added to the user’s Trove.
-The `EUSDFee` is transferred to the treasury contract, `Treasury.sol`.
+When new USDE are drawn via one of the `BorrowerOperations` functions `openTrove`, `withdrawUSDE` or `adjustTrove`, an extra amount `USDEFee` is minted, and an equal amount of debt is added to the user’s Trove.
+The `USDEFee` is transferred to the treasury contract, `Treasury.sol`.

 ### Fee Schedule

 Redemption and issuance fees are based on the `baseRate` state variable in TroveManager, which is dynamically updated.
-The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or issuance of EUSD.
+The `baseRate` increases with each redemption, and decays according to time passed since the last fee event - i.e. the last redemption or issuance of USDE.
 The variable interest rate changes with the size of the TCR.
 The large TCR with the higher interest rate.
 When the system is in Recovery Mode, the interest rate is the lowest.

 The current fee schedule:

 Upon each redemption:
 - `baseRate` is decayed based on time passed since the last fee event
-- `baseRate` is incremented by an amount proportional to the fraction of the total EUSD supply that was redeemed
+- `baseRate` is incremented by an amount proportional to the fraction of the total USDE supply that was redeemed
 - The redemption rate is given by `min{REDEMPTION_FEE_FLOOR + baseRate * ETHdrawn, DECIMAL_PRECISION}`

 Upon each debt issuance: